How to Overcome Depression by God’s Power

 You will learn about the biblical authority a believer has to fight against demonic forces and the biblical strategies for victory.

 My book is the culmination of the Bible Study materials I prepared for incarcerated women.
 It is written at a basic, easy-to-understand level with practical how-to applications of God’s truths.
 I love reading my book because it reminds me of the daily battles we are unaware of and the biblical strategies to be victorious.
 I know you will be encouraged when you read this book.
-You will also be equipped to help others and to make disciples as Jesus instructed in Matthew 18:19.
+You will also be equipped to help others and to make disciples, as Jesus instructed in Matthew 18:19.

 You can find my book on Amazon.
 I hope you check it out because I know you will be blessed.
 If you read my book and find it helpful, please leave a review.
 Also, if you want to do a Bible study with it, email me and ask for a free PDF of the leader’s guide.
 The PDF will have suggested discussion questions after each section.
 The scriptures in the endnotes will have quick links, and website links to review supporting material.
 My contact information is on the Copywrite page.